Mohammed-Elfar/telecom-churn-prediction/README.md

-# Approach
+# Telecom Churn Prediction

 The goal is to predict whether a telecom customer will churn (stop using the service) based on features like usage patterns, account details, and customer service interactions.

-**link pf the app** : https://telecom-churn-prediction-dyetrdabpc2obkzvpluqiu.streamlit.app/
+**link of the app** : https://telecom-churn-prediction-dyetrdabpc2obkzvpluqiu.streamlit.app/

 ## Approach & Steps: